Small Business Alliance

 Highlight and recognize exceptional small businesses in the government information technology community.

-The ACT-IAC Small Business Alliance is comprised of both small and large businesses, as well as government partners - in complete collaboration - to ensure the agenda, topics, events, and community can address the realities of small business, while enabling best practices for growth and graduation.
-With several programs and events currently under development, we encourage you to be a part of this organization and take part in developing content and programs.
-Our current leadership is outlined below.
+- The ACT-IAC Small Business Alliance is comprised of both small and large businesses, as well as government partners - in complete collaboration - to ensure the agenda, topics, events, and community can address the realities of small business, while enabling best practices for growth and graduation.

 ACT-IAC Small Business Alliance Leadership